the-blackhall-projects/reverse-polish-calculator/README.md

-Build an educative site allowing the user to enter Reverse Polish expressions, have the results displayed to them, and provide helpful errors in cases of invalid input.
+Build an educative site allowing the user to enter Reverse Polish expressions, have the results displayed to them, and provide helpful messages in cases of invalid input.

-The design goal has been met.
+It is felt that design goal has been met.

 ## Testing.
 Thourough testing was carried out.